 Toyota Industries has a divisional organization system, with significant authority delegated to each business division.
 For especially crucial matters, however, we have established the Business Operation Committee to enable the president to meet with the heads of each business division regularly to monitor and follow the status of their business execution.
 At meetings of the Management Council, directors, managing officers and audit & supervisory board members convene to report and confirm the monthly status of business operations and share overall deliberations at Board of Directors meetings and other management-related information.

 In addition, issues pertaining to human resources, quality, production, procurement and technologies are discussed at the corresponding functional meetings.
 We have also put in place committees to deliberate on more specific matters, such as CSR, the environment, human resources development and export transaction controls.These functional meetings and committees discuss important matters and action themes in respective areas.

 *Click to enlarge.

-Toyota Industries has adopted a board of corporate auditors system.
-Two full-time corporate auditors and three outside corporate auditors attend meetings of the Board of Directors to monitor the execution of duties by directors.
-At the same time, meetings of the Board of Corporate Auditors are held once a month to discuss and make decisions on important matters related to auditing.
-The full-time corporate auditors carry out auditing by attending primary meetings and receiving reports directly from directors.
-Additionally, we have assigned dedicated personnel, while corporate auditors monitor the legality and efficiency of management through collaboration with independent auditors and the Audit Department.
+Toyota Industries has adopted an audit & supervisory board system.
+Two full-time audit & supervisory board members and three outside audit & supervisory board members attend meetings of the Board of Directors to monitor the execution of duties by directors.
+At the same time, meetings of the Audit & Supervisory Board are held once a month to discuss and make decisions on important matters related to auditing.
+The full-time audit & supervisory board members carry out auditing by attending primary meetings and receiving reports directly from directors.
+Additionally, we have assigned dedicated personnel, while audit & supervisory board members monitor the legality and efficiency of management through collaboration with independent auditors and the Audit Department.